VIDIUN/vdp/demos/visualDemoPlugin/docs/readme.txt

-This project is a demo showing how to build a visual KDP plugin.
+This project is a demo showing how to build a visual VDP plugin.
-This project holds a KDP swf in a debug mode under html-template folder, meaning you should be able to test your plugin without having to compile the KDP project.
+This project holds a VDP swf in a debug mode under html-template folder, meaning you should be able to test your plugin without having to compile the VDP project.
 The config.xml file found under html-template folder is a local layout configuration which places the demoPlugin over the video area.
 The project compiles its swf into the html-template folder.
 Make sure the compiled .swf is copied